buswedg/Udacity/Data Analyst Nanodegree/P4 Explore and Summarize Data/ND_Project4.md

 The wine quality characteristic was investigated as part of the univariate analysis.
 ![](figure/unnamed-chunk-23-1.png)
-Revisiting the distribution of wine quality ratings, we see that for most wines, the quality score falls between 5 and 6.
+Revisiting the distribution of wine quality ratings, it is evident that for most wines, the quality score falls between 5 and 6.

 As part of the bivariate analysis, a relationship between alcohol and wine quality was found.
 ![](figure/unnamed-chunk-24-1.png)
-The above plots show histrograms of wine quality ratings, colored by alcohol content.
+The above plots show histograms of wine quality ratings, colored by alcohol content.
 The plot on the left shows the full range of wine quality ratings while the plot on the right shows the categorized quality ratings as discussed earlier.
 Alcohol content colors are matched to the alcohol content categories: 1:Weak (10% or less), 2:Mild (between 10% and 12%), and 3:Strong (12% or greater).

 The plots show that higher alcohol content wines (10% or greater) have a grater representation in observations with a higher wine quality rating (6 or greater).
 This is particularly obvious when looking at the right plot which has a much greater amount of higher alcohol content wines falling within the 'Great' wine quality category.